 Step 4: Pick Your Dates and Build Your Itinerary.

 Not everyone has the time (and the budget) to hike the Colorado Trail all at once.
 It takes roughly 6 weeks to hike 500 miles, at around 12 miles a day.
-You could instead do “segment travel” and complete the Colorado Trail over several seasons.
+You could instead do “segment travel” and complete the trail over several seasons.
 Day hikes work, too.
 Consider the time of year when you start (July to August are the ideal months) and which end of the Colorado Trail you want to start from.
 Other important planning points are water sources, access to trail heads, and resupply points.

 Step 5: Pick Your Gear and Train.